barklem/public-data/README.md

 (directory: <a href="https://github.com/barklem/public-data/tree/master/molecules">molecules</a>) <p>

 <ul>
-<li>Partition functions and equilibrium constants for diatomic molecules and atoms of astrophysical interest calculated
-These data were calculated by <a href="http://esoads.eso.org/abs/2016A%26A...588A..96B">Barklem & Collet (2016)</a>
+<li>Partition functions and equilibrium constants for diatomic molecules and atoms of astrophysical interest calculated and published in <a href="http://esoads.eso.org/abs/2016A%26A...588A..96B">Barklem & Collet (2016)</a>
 </ul>

 <spacer type="vertical" size=20>